Growing Success Grease Bands Glue Traps

-- Re-apply between May & August to protect from ants, earwigs and other crawling pest insects
+- Re-apply between May and August to protect from ants, earwigs and other crawling pest insects.

-- The glue band should be placed around the tree trunk below the lowest branch and 50 – 80cm above the ground
+- Place the glue bands around the tree trunk below the lowest branch and 50 – 80cm above the ground.

-- Where trees are supported by a stake, it is vital that the stake is also banded
+- If the tree is supported by a stake, make sure the stake is also banded.

-- Cut off sufficient to go round the tree trunk, with a minimum overlap of 10mm
+- Cut off a sufficient amount to wrap around the tree trunk with an overlap of 10cm.

-- Unfold the glue band and wrap it round the tree, with the glue side outwards.
-The glue on the overlap will hold the band in position
+- Unfold the glue band and wrap it around the tree with the glue side outwards.

-- Tie the band top and bottom, above and below the glue area
+- Once in place tie the band at the top and bottom, above and below the glue area.

-- Do not allow debris to stick to the glue band, as this may form a bridge for insects to cross over
+- Try to avoid debris attaching to the glue band as this could provide a bridge for insects to cross.